stridecolossus/JOVE/docs/blog/part-5-terrain/improvements.md

 }
 ```

-The builder for the results specifies the data type and the range of slots to be populated:
+The builder specifies the data type and the range of slots to be populated:

 ```java
 public static class ResultBuilder {